omnipenguin/jrevolver/README.md

-    Combine JSON files – includes files within other files Define multiple possible values for a single JSON key Automatically generate mock JSON, respecting all value permutations for multiple keys Define a blacklist for specific key/value combinations Define a whitelist for specific key/value combinations Other useful features such as comments and control over outputted mock filenames
+    Combine JSON files – includes files within other files Define multiple possible values for a single JSON key Automatically generate mock JSON, respecting all value permutations for multiple keys Define a exclude list for specific key/value combinations Define a allow list for specific key/value combinations Other useful features such as comments and control over outputted mock filenames

 ## Examples